Data loss (DALOSS): the politics of disappearance, destruction and dispossession in digital societies

 To ensure analytical breadth and depth, DALOSS works across three key data-intensive environments as important sites of data loss: cultural heritage, bureaucracy and social media.
 Thylstrup has previously developed the concept of ‘archival regimes’ to describe the archival practices taking place beyond the narrower remit of classic archives.
 In this project, the concept of archival regimes is used to probe how data is lost within distinct, but often interrelated, digital information ecologies that are both rooted within, but also present ruptures to, classic archives: the World Wide Web (WWW), efficiency and communication technologies in the public and private sector and social media platforms.

-• Louise Amoore, Durham University
+• Louise Amoore, Professor of Political Geography and Deputy Head of Department, Durham University

-• Taina Bucher, Oslo University
+• Taina Bucher, Professor, Department of Media and Communication, Oslo University

 Researchers